Student Transportation Allocation Reporting System (STARS)

 + STARS Efficiency Ratings

-Each school district’s transportation operations are calculated using a statistical process (Data Envelopment Analysis) that uses data returned from STARS and other available data that describe the district characteristics.
-View summary sheet of the ratings.
+Annually, the efficiency of each school district’s transportation operations is rated using a statistical process (Data Envelopment Analysis) that uses data returned from STARS and other available data that describe the district characteristics.
+A summary sheet of the ratings is available here.
+The workbook contains three sheets showing the current year ratings and last year’s ratings.
+The current year ratings are developed based on data from school district financial and student transportation reports from the 2017-18 school year.

 + Quarterly Reports